dome9/terraform-provider-dome9/website/docs/index.html.markdown

   The Check Point Cloud Guard Dome9 provider is used to interact with Dome9 resources.
 The provider needs to be configured with the proper credentials before it can be used.
 ---

-# Check Point Cloud Guard Dome9 Provider
+# Check Point CloudGuard Dome9 Provider

 The Check Point Cloud Guard Dome9 provider is used to interact with the many resources supported by [Check Point Cloud Guard Dome9](https://www.dome9.com).